-The Texas Windstorm Insurance Association (TWIA) offers insurance coverage to homes in high-risk counties that cannot get standard insurance from a private insurance provider.
+The TWIA offers insurance coverage to homes in high-risk counties that cannot get standard insurance from a private insurance provider.
 TWIA insurance includes dwelling, personal property and miscellaneous items coverage.
 There are also policies for commercial buildings, manufactured homes, condos and townhouses.

 TWIA insurance is currently available in 14 counties and parts of Harris county:

 The main differences between TWIA insurance and private windstorm insurance are price and coverage limits.
-Typically, wind insurance from private insurance providers is cheaper and has higher coverage limits.
+Wind insurance from private insurance providers may be cheaper and often has higher coverage limits.
 However, it is more difficult to qualify for private insurance.
 Homeowners in Texas should apply for private wind insurance before looking into TWIA.

 How much does windstorm insurance cost in Texas?

 Windstorm insurance rates in Texas vary.
 The average TWIA policy costs about $1,850 per year, but the rate is based on your home’s construction type, deductible and coverage amount, including optional coverage endorsements.

 The Texas Windstorm Insurance Association has not submitted a rate increase for 2023.
 However, 2023’s actuarial analysis shows that TWIA should increase residential policy rates by 20 percent and commercial policies by 22 percent to remain adequate.
 However, the actual amount is yet to be determined and there have been several years where the rate did not increase.
 TWIA has to file rate changes with the Texas Department of Insurance by August 15 for the following year.